 What difference do these tax savings and investment gains make?
 If you have a 4-year-old child targeting a private university, your monthly savings goal might be $700/month using a savings account versus $400/month with a 529 college savings plan.
 That’s a big difference!

 There are a lot of 529 plan options, but investing doesn’t have to be complicated.
-Here are a few guidelines in case you’re doing the research yourself:
+Get started by:

-- Compare the fees and investment portfolio options.
+- Comparing the fees and investment portfolio options.
 Look for a low-fee plan (usually offered directly by a state) with age-adjusting portfolio options.

-- Make sure it’s easy for you (and your family) to use.
+- Making sure it’s easy for you (and your family) to use.
 If you want to get the grandparents involved, make it easy for them!

 But how much should you be saving right now?
 Let’s assume you are shooting for one-third of the projected cost of college, and you’re using a 529 college savings plan to invest your savings and gain its tax advantages over time.
 If you’re saving for a 4-year-old child, here are your estimated monthly contributions.